We love the authentic feel of Kitich Camp Mathews Forest. And it really is one of the best options in Kenya for walking safari!

 ACCESS & LOCATION:

-Kitich Camp is situated in the Matthews Forest, part of the spectacular Matthews Range.
+Kitich Camp is situated in the Mathews Forest, part of the spectacular Matthews Range.
 Specifically the camp is positioned within a verdant glade on the upper slopes of the mountains, a lovely location far from the well-worn tourist trail.
 The camp is approached via a sandy road with acacia trees on each side, but lowlands soon give way to woodlands and a few buildings peep out from among the trees.

 ACCOMMODATION & FACILITIES AT KITICH CAMP: